 President Bill Clinton launched the Clinton Global Initiative University (CGI U) in 2007 to engage the next generation of leaders on college campuses around the world.
 Each year, CGI U hosts a meeting where students, university representatives, topic experts, and celebrities come together to discuss and develop innovative solutions to pressing global challenges.
 Oregon State University is a proud member of the CGIU network and has been sending student entrepreneurs to the event since 2015.

-President Clinton and Chelsea Clinton hosted CGI U 2017 at the University of California, Berkeley in the San Francisco Bay Area on April 1-3.
-OSU’s delegation at the event comprised of 10 exceptional students from across disciplines who presented projects related to Education, Environment and Climate Change, Peace and Human Rights, Poverty Alleviation, and Public Health.
+President Clinton and Chelsea Clinton hosted CGI U 2017 at Northeastern University in Boston, MA on October 12-15, 2017.
+OSU’s delegation at the event comprised of 6 exceptional students from across disciplines who presented projects related to Education, Environment and Climate Change, Peace and Human Rights, Poverty Alleviation, and Public Health.
 Participating teams received awards and encouragement from innovation leaders at the event.

-The office of Diversity and Cultural Engagement at OSU is committed to supporting the next cohort of OSU students presenting and succeeding at CGIU 2017.
-If your department is interested in developing student’s ‘commitments to action’ please fill out the following information sheet so we can invite your students to the OSU Shark Tank Competition (to be announced in Fall 2017).
-All academic units are encouraged to participate, only the most innovative ideas will be advanced to submit applications on OSU’s behalf.
+Global Diversity Initiatives at OSU is committed to supporting the next cohort of OSU students presenting and succeeding at CGIU 2018.
+If your department is interested in developing student’s ‘commitments to action’ please fill out the following information sheet so we can invite your students to CGIU 2018.
+All academic units are encouraged to participate; only the most innovative ideas will be advanced to submit applications on OSU’s behalf.

 CGI U's five focus areas guide conversations within the CGI U community and allow CGI U students to form strategic networks around common issues.
-While concerns in Education, Environment and Climate Change, Peace and Human Rights, Poverty Alleviation, and Public Health are cross-cutting and often inextricably linked, CGI U asks commitment-makers to select the focus area most relevant to their work.
-Visit the link here to access more information.
+While concerns in Education, Environment and Climate Change, Peace and Human Rights, Poverty Alleviation, and Public Health are crosscutting and often inextricably linked, CGI U asks commitment-makers to select the focus area most relevant to their work.
+Here is a link to some additional information:

 Diversity & Cultural Engagement is in no in affiliation with or endorsement of any political party.